 So, by the end of the chapter, I think I get that by “Intellectual Worker” he’s talking about college professors being reenvisioned into researchers and “productive,” “scientific” laborers in their own fields, rather than as intellectuals and philosophers.
 Sure, college professors should be philosophers, and can be philosophers only.
 However, it seems his arguments could be construed to honor the perpetual student who never gets a job, and I’m not going to go there.

 So, then, Pieper wants not only the humanities (as we currently see them) as liberal arts, but all the sciences and maths as liberal arts, also.
 What do you think about that?
 What does that even look like?

-Edit to add: The link on “chapter two” will take you to Cindy’s post with the links to all the participants.
-Dana had very helpful insight into Pieper’s context.
+Edit to add: Dana had very helpful insight into Pieper’s context.
 My take-away: It really was still in German.
 He wasn’t writing a book, he was speaking to his people at a particular time, and it got made into a book.
-So no wonder I didn’t/don’t get parts.
+So no wonder I don’t understand parts.